zloirock/core-js/docs/2023-02-14-so-whats-next.md

 During work on `core-js`, I am the first implementor of almost all modern and future JavaScript standard library features, almost all of them have my feedback and they have been fixed according to it. `core-js` is the best playground for experimentation with ECMAScript proposals.
 In too many cases, proposals have feedback from other users after they play with experimental `core-js` implementations of proposals.

 The best way forward for JavaScript would be for TC39 and `core-js` to work together on the future of JavaScript.
 For example, TC39 invites members of projects like Babel and others as experts.
 But seems not in the `core-js` case.
-Instead of this, too often, I see ignore of my or `core-js` issues or even making roadblocks by TC39 members and they even don’t hide it:
+Instead of this, too often, I see ignore of my or `core-js` issues or even making roadblocks by TC39 members and they even don't hide it:

 <p align="center"><img alt="shu" width="600" src="https://user-images.githubusercontent.com/2213682/140033052-46e53b0c-e1bc-4c84-a1f4-3511d7de604a.png" /></p>